Fair Division in a Variable Setting: EF1-Restoration for Additive Binary Valuations

+Conversely, suppose that $\mathcal{I(S)}$ is a \textsc{Yes}-instance of $\efopt$.
+Then, there exists a valid transfer sequence that starts from $X$ and leads to an $\mathsf{EF1}$ allocation $Y$, using at most $k$ valid transfers.
+It follows from Claims~\ref{clm:adbin-dummy} and \ref{clm:adbin-label} that the only valid transfers starting from $X$ are the transfers of vertex items from $p_v$ to $c$, such that $c$ does not receive two vertex items that correspond to the endpoints of an edge in $G$.
+Also, transfer of vertex items does not make the transfer of any dummy item or a label item valid, as the same argument in Claims~\ref{clm:adbin-dummy} and \ref{clm:adbin-label} applies.
+Therefore, $Y_s$ must contain all the dummy items.
+Hence, $Y_c$ must have a value at least $k$, and hence must contain at least $k$ vertex items.

+Finally, $Y_c$ must correspond to an independent set in $G$.
+This is because, for any $e = (u,v) \in E$, if both $g_u$ and $g_v$ belong to $Y_c$, then the agent $a_e$ would $\mathsf{EF1}$-envy $c$, a contradiction.
+Therefore, the set of vertices that correspond to vertex items held by $c$ in $Y$ is independent.
+Since it has size at least $k$, the graph $G$ contains an independent set of size at least $k$.
+That is, $(G,k)$ is a \textsc{Yes}-instance of the \textsc{Independent Set} instance $\mathcal{S}$.
+One can also check that $G$ has an independent set of size at least $k$ if and only if there is a sequence of valid transfers starting from $X$ that restores $\mathsf{EF1}$ by the same arguments.
+Therefore, the problem of deciding if $\efconn$ is possible, and the $\efopt$ problem, are $\mathrm{NP}$-hard, even when all the agents have additive binary valuations. \end{proof}

+\begin{remark} As an immediate consequence of part (ii) of \hyperref[thm:EF1-Restoration-NP-hard-additive-binary-restated]{\Cref*{thm:EF1-Restoration-NP-hard-additive-binary}}, the optimization problem of computing the minimum number of valid transfers required to reach an $\mathsf{EF1}$ allocation is $\mathrm{NP}$-hard even when all the agents have additive binary valuations, and the initial allocation is near-$\mathsf{EF1}$. \end{remark}

-\section{EF1-Restoration for Orientations under Graphical Valuations}
+\subsection{\texorpdfstring{$\efconn$}{EF1-Restoration} for Orientations under Graphical Valuations}

-In this section, we consider the valuation class defined using multi-graphs where an item is valued by at most two agents and consider additive binary valuations.
-Here, any item $g$ corresponds to an edge $(i,j)$ between two agents $i$ and $j$ with $v_i(g)=v_j(g)=1$, while $v_k(g)=0$ for all agents $k \neq i,j$.
+In this section, we consider the valuation class defined using multigraphs with additive valuations where an item is valued by at most two agents and hence can be modeled as an edge between them.
+We study a special class of non-wasteful allocations, called \emph{orientations}.
+Note that $\mathsf{EF1}$ orientations always exist for monotone valuations \cite{deligkas2024ef1efxorientations}.
+In our $\efconn$ problem, starting from an arbitrary orientation, the goal is to reach an $\mathsf{EF1}$ orientation by only making valid transfers, and traversing only via orientations.

-We study a special class of non-wasteful allocations, called orientations.
-We prove that the $\efconn$ problem admits a positive solution for this setting (\cref{thm:orientations}).
-We do so by developing \Cref{algo:EF1_orientation}, that achieves an optimal number of transfers (in the worst case) to reach an $\ef1$ allocation.
-Note that $\ef1$ orientations always exist for monotone valuations, as proved recently in \cite{deligkas2024ef1efxorientations}.
+We consider \emph{binary} valuations, where an item $g$ that corresponds to an edge $g = (i,j) \in E(i,j)$ between two agents $i$ and $j$ will be valued as $v_i(g) = v_j(g) \ceq 1$, while $v_k(g) \ceq 0$ for all agents $k \neq i,j$.
+We prove that $\efconn$ is possible in this setting (\cref{thm:binary} and its generalization, \cref{thm:binary-arb}).
+We do so by developing \Cref{algo:graphical-binary}, that achieves an optimal number of transfers (in the worst case) to reach an $\mathsf{EF1}$ allocation.

-Before describing our algorithm, we prove the following properties of orientations for additive binary valuations.
+We begin make some useful observations regarding orientations and the envy graph (see \cref{def:envy-graph}) corresponding to them, for these valuation classes.